robcarver17/pysystemtrade/docs/production.md

 *for these cases I plan to implement functionality in pysystemtrade so that it can handle them in the same system.

 To handle this I suggest having multiple copies of the pysystemtrade environment.
 You will have a single crontab, but you will need multiple script, echos and other directories.
 You will need to change the private config file so it points to different mongo_db database names.
 If you don't want multiple copies of certain data (eg prices) then you should hardcode the database_name in the relevant files whenever a connection is made eg mongo_db = mongoDb(database_name='whatever').
 See storing futures and spot FX data for more detail.
-Finally you should set the field ib_idoffset in the private config file so that there is no chance of duplicate clientid connections; setting one system to have an id offset of 1, the next offset 1000, and so on should be sufficient.

 Finally you should set the field `ib_idoffset` in the [private config file](/private/private_config.yaml) so that there is no chance of duplicate clientid connections; setting one system to have an id offset of 1, the next offset 1000, and so on should be sufficient.